sh1boot/sh1boot.github.io/_posts/2024-08-05-address-coded-endian.md

 What I found a little challenging about the concept was mulling over how to manage pointer types and casting as a C language extension.

-If you have a data type attribute `__big_endian`, and another `__little_endian`, and a default case which is agnostic, the compiler can deduce address fiddles associated with at least _some_ casting operations between pointers.
-If you cast from, say, `__big_endian uint32_t*` to the agnostic `void*`, as would happen with a call to `memcpy()` you _must_ clear those low-order bits during the cast because that function will act as if it were a byte copy starting at the given address, so you want to start at the first byte in memory rather than the least significant byte.

-But when you cast from `__big_endian uint32_t*` to `uint32_t*` it might be better to retain the low-order bits (the swizzle bits) rather than treat it as a cast to the default endian so that a single function can take a pointer to words (and even arrays of words) of arbitrary byte order.

-So I think the compiler should clear some bits when casting from a big endian type to a _smaller_ agnostic or little-endian type (where `void` is the smallest type), and set those bits when casting from agnostic to a big endian type.
-Casting _to_ a specific-endian pointer modifies the bits, casting to an agnostic pointer only modifies bits where the sizes don't match.
+Suppose you have `__big_endian`, `__little_endian`, and the default qualification is agnostic.
+If you cast a pointer to `__big_endian` or `__little_endian` you would rewrite the low address bits to change its swizzle.

+If you cast from a specific endian pointer to an agnostic pointer then you would leave those bits alone.
+Functions receiving such pointers would support data in any endianness.

+But things get hairy when you change the size of the data type.
+If you cast from `__big_endian uint32_t*` to `uint8_t*` then you'll end up pointing to the last byte of the word -- the least-significant byte -- rather than the first.
+Even a simple `memcpy()` would do the wrong thing.

+So when you cast from a large type to a smaller type you have to clear any swizzle bits which would be promoted to address bits.
+You can still retain any bits that were swizzle bits.

+The real trouble is going the other way.
+If you're casting to an agnostic pointer then you have to invent a swizzle policy.
+You could 'extend' the last swizzle bit if there's still one available, but in the case of `uint8_t*` and `void*` there is no information.

+And then there's `uintptr_t`.
+Maybe C has policies for this, but if it doesn't then let's just suppose for now that casting to integer types is a cast to `void*` and then to the integer type.
+And then back the other way also via `void*`.
+The alternative (keeping the raw bit pattern of the original pointer) risks allowing somebody to cast from a big-endian pointer to an int and then to a byte pointer starting in the wrong place.

+So casting from `uint32_t*` to `void*` and back can lose information, and by implication (at least the way I stated it) casting to `uintptr_t` also loses information.

-Does it all fall down at some point, I wonder?
-I don't recall.
-Casting was always dangerous if you didn't know what you were doing, but does this require people to know more about what they're doing than before?
+Is that a problem?
+Casting was always dangerous if you didn't know what you were doing, but would this require people to know more about what they're doing than before?

+Perhaps there's a better way.

 [NUXI]: <https://en.wikipedia.org/wiki/Endianness#Middle-endian>